voluntarily/vly2/docs/VP-1702 2021 Package updates.md

             replace(pathname, newpath, { shallow: true })
         }

 2. Testing tabs is now tricky due to the delayed effect of a tab click and because tab panels are not loaded into the DOM until needed.
 Rather than load the page and click on a tab it is much easier to load the page with the correct query parameter e.g. tab=edit.
 To do this we use useMockRouter to give control over the apparent page.
+3. Because we can now set nice AntD tab styles with borders we can remove the VTab styles.
+This is good because tab panels must be immediate children on the tab.

 ## Language Processing - formatjs, React-intl -> 5.20.10